cs160-berkeley/prog-01-crunch-time-EminAra/README.md

 The users can set their weight in the app in pounds for a more realistic conversion.
 They would then have three choices:

  1. Enter the Calorie intake: in this case the app will display the number of repetitions or the duration in minute of the exercises that will burn that many Calories.
  2. Enter the number of Reps: in this case the app will display the equivalent number of reps or minutes in the other exercises.
-The number of Calories will also be displayed next to each exercises.
+The number of Calories will also be displayed next to each exercise.
- 3. Enter the duration of Minutes: Which is the same as above but for exercises which require time as opposed to reps.
+ 3. Enter the duration of Minutes: Which is the same as above but for exercises that require time as opposed to reps.

 There are a total of twelve exercises to choose from as listed below: